 - Create the wealth redistribution programme, so that the donor countries (mainly the Northern Hemisphere) will over decades transfer some of its wealth to those countries that need it most

 - Control mass economic migration in such a way that there will be no need to migrate.
-That may mean not only be solving the poverty problem (mainly economic) but also environmental (scarcity of water) and political (civil and ethnic wars).
+That may mean solving not only the poverty problem (mainly economic and health realted) but also environmental (scarcity of water) and political (civil and ethnic wars).

 To achieve that, we need a systemic global shift of wealth from richer to poorer countries.
 This is necessary for three reasons:

 - Make good the incredible suffering and economic robbery that some rich countries did over a few centuries in their colonies

 - Control climate change-originated starvation, especially in Africa.